Todd Pettengill: World Wrestling Federation

-Sporadic appearances (2013-present)
+Sporadic appearances (2013–present)

-In 2013, Pettengill returned to the WWE (formerly known as WWF) for the first time since August 1997, and hosted segments of the WWE DVD and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995-1999, a compilation of several matches from the 1990s In Your House pay-per-view series.
+In 2013, Pettengill returned to the WWE (formerly known as WWF) for the first time since August 1997, and hosted segments of the WWE DVD and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995–1999, a compilation of several matches from the 1990s In Your House pay-per-view series.
 On January 26, 2020, Pettengill appeared on the watch along event that took place alongside the Royal Rumble.
 He appeared again in a June 2020 promotional video for the NXT TakeOver: In Your House event and did so the following year for the 2021 edition of In Your House.

 Personal life

 Pettengill resides in Texas.
-He is married to Carrie and they have two children.
+He is married to Carrie and they have two daughters.